akritiko/akritiko/README.md

 Hello and thank you for stopping by.
 I am Apostolos Kritikos, a Critical Engineer and Researcher in the fields of open source software and software resilience.

-This website is a digital journal where I record my thoughts and digital experiments.
-Should you want to contact me, I will be delighted to discuss with you.
-Please make sure you read our Privacy Policy as well!

-Best wishes for health and safety,

-A.

 <!--
 **akritiko/akritiko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.